mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

 Signac is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
 First, Signac helps solve the cell type classification problem in single cell RNA sequencing: We have gene expression profiles for each individual cell, but we do not know the cellular phenotypes.
 Signac classifies the cellular phenotype for each individual cell in scRNA-seq data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
-Next, Signac identifies immune marker genes (IMAGES), identifies potential drug targets based on a precision-medicine strategy, and then performs mixed effect modeling to identify disease-associated cell types in single cell data.
 Additionally, we demonstrate that Signac can classify non-human single cell data, particularly for species that lack sorted reference gene expression data, and can learn from the single cell data that it classifies to identify molecularly-similar cell types across data sets.
+Finally, we used Signac annotations to identify potential candidate drug targets with a precision-medicine strategy for rheumatoid arthritis.
 Check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2).

-To make life easier, Signac is integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for straightforward visualization and analysis of single cell data.
+To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for straightforward visualization and analysis of single cell data using existing tools.

 <!-- GETTING STARTED -->
 ## Getting Started